lionelmace/iks-lab/book/monitor-cluster-logs.md

 1. At the bottom on the page, click **View LogDNA** to open the LogDNA console

-1. Use `namespace:<YOUR_KUBERNETES_NAMESPACE>` to view only the logs of the applications deployed to the specified namespace.
+1. Since namespace is a field that LogDNA collects, you can use the search function to filter your namespace.
+Use `namespace:name` to view only the logs of the applications deployed to the specified namespace.

     > Note: With the Free service plan, you can tail your latest logs only.